Awei Pila Opens in Mergui Archipelago

-Awei Pila Resort an exclusive resort set on a remote tropical island in Myanmar’s Mergui Archipelago, will open its doors to guests on December 15 just in time to celebrate Christmas or the New Year in the sun.
+Awei Pila Myanmar an exclusive resort set on a remote tropical island in country’s Mergui Archipelago, will open its doors to guests on December 15 just in time to celebrate Christmas or the New Year in the sun.

 Owned by the Yangon-based Memories Group, the newly constructed property on the secluded island of Pila will feature 24 air-conditioned tented villas fronting a white-sand beach, an open-air restaurant, and spa.